OMGSERVERS/omgservers/.techdocs/service_flows.md

 - RuntimeTask detects inactive clients and delete all of them using ClientApi, it triggers CLIENT_DELETED

 - Handler of CLIENT_DELETED creates REMOVE_CLIENT command for DeploymentTask

 - DeploymentTask handles REMOVE_CLIENT command
-    - It removes all client requests, if any
+    - It removes all client DeploymentRequest entities, if any
-    - It removes all client lobby assignments, if any, it triggers DEPLOYMENT_LOBBY_ASSIGNMENT_DELETED
+    - It removes all client DeploymentLobbyAssignment entities, if any, it triggers DEPLOYMENT_LOBBY_ASSIGNMENT_DELETED
-    - It removes all client matchmaker assignments, if any, it triggers DEPLOYMENT_MATCHMAKER_ASSIGNMENT_DELETED
+    - It removes all client DeploymentMatchmakerAssignment entities, if any, it triggers DEPLOYMENT_MATCHMAKER_ASSIGNMENT_DELETED

 - Handler of DEPLOYMENT_MATCHMAKER_ASSIGNMENT_DELETED creates REMOVE_CLIENT command for MatchmakerTask
 - MatchmakerTask handles REMOVE_CLIENT command
-    - It deletes all client MatchmakerRequests, if any
+    - It deletes all client MatchmakerRequest entities, if any
-    - It deletes all client MatchmakerMatchAssignments, if any, it triggers MATCHMAKER_MATCH_ASSIGNMENT_DELETED
+    - It deletes all client MatchmakerMatchAssignment entities, if any, it triggers MATCHMAKER_MATCH_ASSIGNMENT_DELETED

-- Handler of DEPLOYMENT_LOBBY_ASSIGNMENT_DELETED creates REMOVE_CLIENT command for RuntimeTask
-- Handler of MATCHMAKER_MATCH_ASSIGNMENT_DELETED creates REMOVE_CLIENT command for RuntimeTask

-- RuntimeTask handles REMOVE_CLIENT command
-    - It removes client RuntimeAssignment entities, if any, it triggers RUNTIME_ASSIGNMENT_DELETED
-- Handler of RUNTIME_ASSIGNMENT_DELETED creates CLIENT_REMOVED message to Runtime

 # Runtime became inactive

 - RuntimeTask detects that runtime became inactive
-    - If it is LOBBY runtime, it creates DELETE_LOBBY deployment command
+    - If it is LOBBY runtime, it creates DELETE_LOBBY command for DeploymentTask
-    - If it is MATCH runtime, it creates DELETE_MATCH matchmaker command
+    - If it is MATCH runtime, it creates DELETE_MATCH command for MatchmakerTask

 - DeploymentTask handles DELETE_LOBBY command
+    - It changes DeploymentLobbyResource status from CREATED to CLOSED
+    - It deletes all lobby DeploymentLobbyAssignment entities, if any, it triggers DEPLOYMENT_LOBBY_ASSIGNMENT_DELETED

+- MatchmakerTask handles DELETE_MATCH command
+    - It changes MatchmakerMatchResource status from CREATED to CLOSED
+    - It deletes all match MatchmakerMatchAssignment entities, if any, it triggers MATCHMAKER_MATCH_ASSIGNMENT_DELETED

+# Runtime became CLOSED

+- DeploymentTask handles CLOSED DeploymentLobbyResource that have no DeploymentLobbyAssignment entities
-    - It deletes DeploymentLobbyResource, it triggers DEPLOYMENT_LOBBY_RESOURCE_DELETED
+    - It deletes all of them, it triggers DEPLOYMENT_LOBBY_RESOURCE_DELETED

-- Handler of DEPLOYMENT_LOBBY_RESOURCE_DELETED deletes Lobby, it triggers LOBBY_DELETED
+- Handler of DEPLOYMENT_LOBBY_RESOURCE_DELETED deletes Lobby using LobbyApi, it triggers LOBBY_DELETED
 - Handler of LOBBY_DELETED deletes Runtime using RuntimeApi, it triggers RUNTIME_DELETED

-- MatchmakerTask handles DELETE_MATCH command
+- MatchmakerTask handles CLOSED MatchmakerMatchResource that have no MatchmakerMatchAssignment entities
-    - It deletes MatchmakerMatchResource, it triggers MATCHMAKER_MATCH_RESOURCE_DELETED
+    - It deletes all of them, it triggers MATCHMAKER_MATCH_RESOURCE_DELETED

-- Handler of MATCHMAKER_MATCH_RESOURCE_DELETED deletes Match, it triggers MATCH_DELETED
+- Handler of MATCHMAKER_MATCH_RESOURCE_DELETED deletes Match using MatchApi, it triggers MATCH_DELETED
 - Handler of MATCH_DELETED deletes Runtime using RuntimeApi, it triggers RUNTIME_DELETED

 - Handler of RUNTIME_DELETED
-    - It deletes all RuntimeCommands, if any
+    - It deletes all RuntimeCommand entities, if any
-    - It deletes all RuntimeMessages, if any
+    - It deletes all RuntimeMessage entities, if any
         - It creates DELETE_CONTAINER command for PoolTask
         - It deletes Runtime job definition

+# Runtime assignment deleted

+- Handler of DEPLOYMENT_LOBBY_ASSIGNMENT_DELETED creates REMOVE_CLIENT command for RuntimeTask
+- Handler of MATCHMAKER_MATCH_ASSIGNMENT_DELETED
+    - It creates REMOVE_CLIENT command for RuntimeTask
+    - It creates DeploymentRequest for DeploymentTask

+- RuntimeTask handles REMOVE_CLIENT command
+    - It removes client RuntimeAssignment entities, if any, it triggers RUNTIME_ASSIGNMENT_DELETED
+- Handler of RUNTIME_ASSIGNMENT_DELETED creates CLIENT_REMOVED message to Runtime